📋 Key Takeaways at a Glance

 🇳🇬 Nigeria

-Managed through the Fulbright Commission in Nigeria.
+Managed through the US Embassy in Nigeria.
 Growing number of slots.
 Priority areas often include agriculture, public health, and technology.